|Up Previous Next|

 Callout: The name of the light fixture.

 Loads 1, 2, and 3: Light fixtures can have up to three different loads assigned to them.
 Each load can be connected to a separate circuit.
 If the light fixture will always be connected to a single circuit, only one load should be used.
-If the light fixture might be connected to multiple circuits, multiple loads should be used.
-A common use for multiple loads is emergency lights, where some lamps are connected to a normal circuit and other lamps are connected to an emergency circuit.
+If the light fixture could be connected to multiple circuits, multiple loads should be used.
+A common use for multiple loads is emergency lighting, where some lamps are connected to a normal circuit and other lamps are connected to an emergency circuit.

 Each load can have the following values set: